 Discussion: (a) Less than significant impact with mitigation incorporated.
 As described and analyzed throughout the Initial Study, impacts to Air Quality, Cultural and Tribal Cultural Resources could be significant.
 However, with the implementation of mitigation measures, all impacts would be reduced to less than significant.
 Specifically, temporary activities associated with demolition over the three-week construction period could result in direct significant impacts to Air Quality, but would be reduced to less than significant with the implementation of Mitigation Measures AQ-1 through AQ-3, requiring adherence to Mendocino County Air Quality Management District regulations.
 The Tom's Glass building is not located on a local, state, or federal historic register.
 Therefore, no impact to historic resources would occur as a result of its demolition.
-However, because the Dragon's Lair building qualifies as a local historic resource under CEQA that would be demolished, the Project would result in a significant impact to that resource if not properly mitigated.
-Mitigation Measure CUL-1 would require photo documentation of the building to catalogue its existence and Mitigation Measure CUL-2 requires an educational plaque to be erected on-site to acknowledge its historic significance related to the 1917 fire.
-Because the Project proposes to demolish the building that is not historically significant for its architecture, and does not propose new development at this time, these mitigation measures are considered adequate for reducing impacts to less than significant levels.
+However, because the Dragon's Lair building qualifies as a local historic resource under CEQA and was determined by City Council to be historic in accordance with UCC Section 3016, demolition of the building would result in a significant impact to that resource if not properly mitigated.
+Mitigation Measure CUL-1 would require photo documentation of the building to catalogue its existence and Mitigation Measure CUL-2 requires salvaging existing metal clad material and incorporating at least a portion of it into the design of future new development.
 As such, impacts to historic resources would be less than significant with implementation of mitigation.
 The Project would result in either no impact, or less than significant impact to all other resources.
 See Section V, Evaluation of Environmental Impacts, for more information.

-- (b) Less than significant impact with mitigation incorporated.
+(b) Less than significant impact with mitigation incorporated.
 Cumulative impacts are generally considered in analyses of Air Quality, Biological Resources, Cultural Resources, Noise, and Traffic.
 As discussed throughout the Initial Study, the Proposed Project would have less than significant impacts on these resources or less than significant impacts with implementation of mitigation measures described herein.
 Short-term construction impacts associated with the Project would not significantly contribute to cumulative impacts in the area as there are no known past projects nor current projects within the vicinity of the site.
-Based on the findings and conclusions contained in the Initial Study, cumulative impacts related to the Proposed Project would be less than significant with mitigation incorporated. - (c) Less than significant impact with mitigation incorporated.
+Based on the findings and conclusions contained in the Initial Study, cumulative impacts related to the Proposed Project would be less than significant with mitigation incorporated.

+(c) Less than significant impact with mitigation incorporated.
 Based on the findings and conclusions contained in the Initial Study, the Proposed Project would not have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly.
 Impacts would be less than significant with mitigation incorporated.